 Required Licenses

-- Hazardous Waste Management License: Required if handling hazardous materials; applicants must complete specialized training and obtain certification.
+- Hazardous Waste Removal License: Required if handling hazardous materials.
+Providers must complete training and submit documentation on handling and disposal processes.

 Insurance Requirements

-- Workers' Compensation Insurance: Required for all employees; coverage must comply with state regulations.
+- Workers' Compensation Insurance: Required for all employees.
+Coverage must meet state minimums and provide benefits for work-related injuries or illnesses.

 Training Certifications